cloudberrydb/cloudberrydb/src/backend/cdb/motion/README.ic-proxy.md

 It is important to specify the value as a single-quoted string, otherwise it will be parsed as an interger with invalid format.

-It is recommended to setup this GUC with a script like below:
+An example script to setup this GUC automatically:

     #!/usr/bin/env bash